boldbi/bold-bi-docs/docs/faq/how-to-register-an-azure-app-with-mail-sending-permissions.md

 # How to register an Azure application with mail-sending API permissions and restrict its access to specific mailboxes?

-To enable email sending from the Bold BI Server using a Microsoft Office 365 account with OAuth authentication, it is essential to register an Azure app.
-This app needs to be granted the required API permissions for accessing the email service.
-Additionally, you can also limit access to specific mailboxes if needed.
+In order to enable email sending from the Bold BI Server using a Microsoft Office 365 account with OAuth authentication, it is essential to register an Azure app.
+This app must be granted the necessary API permissions to access the email service.
+Furthermore, it is possible to restrict access to specific mailboxes if necessary.

 ## Steps to register an Azure app with mail-sending API permissions: